 14 days commencing:

-Technology has given us a world of opportunities.
-We’ve connected with people all over the world and created our identities through galleries, shares, and memes.
+An increasingly globalised world has opened up a wealth of opportunities.
+We’ve connected with people all over the world, using the digital sphere to meet, network, and build online communities and friendships.
 But what happens when our freedom is restricted?
 How do governments control crime?
 From cybercrime to fraud and your right to a free trial, our Law course explores the notion of what’s right and wrong in the eyes of the modern law and the pressing issues regulating our lives.

 Learning in a small group (no more than 8 students and often fewer) means that you get quality time with your teacher and ask as many questions as you like!
 Through interactive learning, our teachers will guide you through new concepts and assign you practice tasks to build your knowledge and skills.
 You will also have an opportunity for group work, independent research, and homework assignments to be discussed in class.
 Small classes mean everyone gets to have their say, and students learn from debating with one another, as well as from their tutor.